davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   of the size given by parameter 2.

 always_inline

+  .. index:: always_inline function attribute

-  ``always_inline`` function attributeGenerally, functions are not inlined unless optimization is specified.
+  Generally, functions are not inlined unless optimization is specified.
   For functions declared inline, this attribute inlines the function independent of any restrictions that otherwise apply to inlining.
   Failure to inline such a function is diagnosed as an error.